Akebono Logo

 Akebono’s reputation for high-quality, innovative, and highly efficient brake systems makes it a leading supplier to the automotive industry.
 The company’s commitment to safety ensures that its braking systems provide the highest level of protection for drivers and passengers.

-In 1929, Sanji Osame laid the groundwork for the creation of the industry-leading Akebono Company.
+In 1929, Sanji Osame laid the groundwork for creating the industry-leading Akebono Company.

 In the 1960s, Akebono made a strategic move into the U.S. market by exporting its products there.

-In 1999, Akebono introduced a new innovation in the automotive industry: the world’s first opposing piston disc brake.
+In 1999, Akebono introduced an innovation in the automotive industry: the world’s first opposing piston disc brake.

 In 2000, Akebono set another industry milestone by becoming the first Japanese company to go public.